How To Customize Content Display In Drupal? A Complete Guide To Display Modes

 There are a variety of options available for usage for displaying the various types of entities.
 A view mode that is similar to that of the taxonomy content can only be utilized for the taxonomies themselves.

-You have the ability to make new view modes as well as edit view modes that are already there.
+You can make new view modes as well as edit view modes that are already there.

 To generate a new view mode, select the type of content for which you wish to generate the view mode, and then click the “Add view mode” button.
 Choose the “content” option, for instance.
 A view mode for the contents of a content type will be created as a result of this action.